 (Al-Quds, December 10, 1997)

-The phrase “the alarm bell” functions as a metaphor for warning.
+The phrase “alarm bell” functions as a metaphor for warning.
+The target domain—Arafat’s warning about a plot to build the Third Temple on the ruins of the Al Aqsa Mosque—is conceptualized through the source domain of the alarm bell.

-תחום היעד – אזהרת ערפאת מפני המזימה להקים את בית המקדש השלישי תחת חורבותיו של מסגד אל אקצא מומשגת באמצעות תחום המקור: פעמון אזהרה.

 (20) And he opened many old-new wounds, especially relating to the implementation of U.N. resolutions.